 The Easiest Solution: Using Your Browser (Platform-Agnostic)

 By far, the easiest solution is, effectively, just copying the method we described above for saving files to your device.
 It’s easy to copy the video address within the Twitter app, and EZGIF has its own mobile site that makes saving the GIF to your phone just as easy.
 Let’s take a quick look at how it’s done on mobile.

 Start by finding the GIF you want to save to your device, and click on the tweet, then click on the GIF inside the tweet to open it in a full-screen display.
 From here, you’ll have to hit the share button at the bottom of the display, then select “Copy Link.”
 On Android, you receive a notification when the link has been copied to your device’s clipboard.

 With the link copied, open your browser and head to EZGIFS.com, which has a mobile site that functions exactly as outlined above.
 Paste the link into the box provided, but don’t yet click the “Convert” button.
 The problem with copying the link from the Twitter share menu is obvious: the link copied includes an invite in front of it to “check” out the tweet.
-Scroll through the URL and erase everything prior to the http:// portion of the link (doing this part in a note-taking app first might be a good idea).
+Scroll through the URL and erase everything prior to the http:// portion of the link.
 With that erased, hit the upload button, then download the content to your device by pressing and holding on the newly created GIF.
 From the options that appear on the menu, you’ll want to save the image to your device’s file system, and then you’ll be able to access the GIF file within any single application that can use your system downloads folder.